simeononsecurity/simeononsecurity.ch/content/articles/firewalla-home-network-security-guide/index.en.md

 ## **Conclusion**

 **Firewalla** has demonstrated its value as a versatile cybersecurity solution, suitable for both home labs and general home use.
-Its blend of **network security**, **monitoring features**, and **user-friendly design** positions it as a contender in the realm of personal cybersecurity.
+Its blend of **network security**, **monitoring features**, and **user-friendly design** positions it as a contender in personal cybersecurity.
 However, prospective users should weigh its advantages against limitations and consider their specific needs before making a decision.

 ## **References**